openstack-archive/infra-manual/doc/source/developers.rst

 gate jobs.
 There is no way to only run the gate jobs, the check jobs will first be run again.

+More information on debugging automated testing failures can be found in the following recordings:

+ - `Tales From The Gate <https://www.youtube.com/watch?v=sa67J6yMYZ0>`_
+ - `Debugging Failures in the OpenStack Gate <https://www.youtube.com/watch?v=fowBDdLGBlU>`_

 Peer Review
 -----------